hamedafra/Lyrics-Widget/README.md

 Features:

 ```
-- Showing lyrics and artwork of the current plying song in Apple Music App, Spotify and iTunes.
+- Showing lyrics and artwork of the current plying song in Apple Music, Spotify and iTunes.
 - Fetching lyrics from Musicmatch, Azlyrics and Wikia.
 - Saving lyrics to ID3 tags of local Music library files.
 ```